Design comparison

 Great job overall!
 Keep it up!

-Marked as helpful1@DevWesley8Posted about 2 months agoThat makes total sense! taking courses and getting feedback is alot of learning that is good I appreciate you commenting back! @huyphan2210
+Marked as helpful1@DevWesley8Posted 2 months agoThat makes total sense! taking courses and getting feedback is alot of learning that is good I appreciate you commenting back! @huyphan2210

 1